 Here are some of those essential details to consider as you move.
 They’re broken into four general categories: Housing, Packing, Travel, and Lifestyle.
 Take a look, consider how they apply to your unique situation, and get started on a few of these moving tasks.

-1) Sell Your Current Contract or House
+1. Sell Your Current House

 Whether you own or rent your current place, you don’t want to be stuck with double monthly payments after you move.
 List your current contract now, even if you don’t start with your new employer for a few months.